FerrumLLC/ferrumllc.github.io/src/km/mouse/buttons/btn_state_change_callback.md

 ## Prefix

-The syntax for this function was designed by ihack, the developer of MAKCU.
+The syntax for this function was designed by "I hack", the developer of MAKCU.
 It is implemented here for compatibility's sake.
 However, it is a rather complex function, and may be difficult to grasp at first.
 If you want something simple instead, its functionality can be substituted by using the [Get Button State](get_btn_state.md) command.